flan/staticdhcpd/README.md

 ## Downloading ##
 Stable releases of staticDHCPd are available from the [releases page](https://github.com/flan/staticdhcpd/releases).

-Debian packages coming shortly after 2.0.0 is released.
+Debian packages for 3.0.x will be published as it approaches release.

 ## Testing ##
-The README, linked above, contains a quick-start guide.
+The [README](https://github.com/flan/staticdhcpd/blob/3.0.x/staticDHCPd/README) contains a quick-start guide.
 It will walk you through creating a simple configuration database and running staticDHCPd without making any changes to your server.

 ## Installing ##
 Just run `sudo sh install.sh`, or whatever equivalent is appropriate for your platform, and everything will be where it needs to go.
 You'll also receive some helpful (disclaimer: only as helpful as its users) text that will explain how to make the server run automatically on boot, specific to your platform.